Jason Witten: Early life

 Witten became a three-year starter playing both linebacker and tight end, while helping his team reach the state semi-finals three times.
-As a senior linebacker, he finished the season with 163 tackles (registering a career school record 450), nine sacks, two interceptions, five forced fumbles, three fumble recoveries, and two blocked kicks.
+As a senior linebacker, Witten finished the season with 163 tackles (registering a career school record 450), nine sacks, two interceptions, five forced fumbles, three fumble recoveries, and two blocked kicks.
 That year, he received several accolades: All-American, All-State (also as a junior), USA Today Player of the Year for Tennessee, East Tennessee Player of the Year, Region Defensive Player of the Year and runner-up for the Mr. Football award.
-He had 26 receptions and 14 touchdowns on offense.
-He also played basketball, where he averaged 15 points and 12 rebounds per game.
+Witten had 26 receptions and 14 touchdowns on offense.
+He also played basketball, averaging 15 points and 12 rebounds per game.

 College career

 2000 season

 In 2000, Witten accepted a scholarship to the University of Tennessee, with the promise from head coach Phillip Fulmer that he would be played at defensive end.
 Witten began his first year playing special teams and also saw time as a second-string defensive end.

 After injuries impacted the depth at the tight end position, he was moved to the offensive side midway through the season.
 Although Witten did not agree with the change and even considered transferring, he eventually came around and was used primarily as a blocker while he learned the position.
-He also started in his first two games.
-As a freshman, he appeared in 12 games and recorded one reception on the season, which went for 11 yards in a 70–3 victory over Louisiana–Monroe.
+Witten also started in his first two games.
+As a freshman, he appeared in 12 games and recorded one reception on the season, which went for 11 yards in a 70–3 blowout victory over Louisiana–Monroe.

 2001 season

 Witten appeared in all 13 games as a sophomore, catching 28 passes for 293 yards and two touchdowns.
 He scored his first collegiate touchdown in a 35–24 victory over Alabama in their annual rivalry game.
 Witten had 125 receiving yards and a touchdown in Tennessee's Citrus Bowl victory over Michigan.
-Witten's performance in the 45–17 victory marked the third most receiving yards in a bowl game in Tennessee history.
+His performance in the 45–17 victory marked the third most receiving yards in a bowl game in Tennessee history.

 2002 season

-As a junior, he had a breakout year, setting school records for a tight end in receptions (39) and receiving yards (493) with five touchdowns, including one of the most memorable receptions in school history, a game-winning touchdown in the sixth overtime against Arkansas.
+As a junior, Witten had a breakout year, setting school records for a tight end in receptions (39) and receiving yards (493) with five touchdowns, including one of the most memorable receptions in school history, a game-winning touchdown in the sixth overtime against Arkansas.
 He received All-SEC (SEC) and Academic All-SEC honors after leading the conference's tight ends in receptions and receiving yards.
-He was a semifinalist for the John Mackey Tight End Award.
+Witten was also a semifinalist for the John Mackey Tight End Award.

-Even though he decided to enter the NFL Draft after his junior season and had played the position in only 20 games, Witten left ranked third all-time among the school's tight ends with 68 career receptions and fourth all-time with 797 receiving yards.
+Even though Witten decided to enter the NFL draft after his junior season and had played the position in only 20 games, he left ranked third all-time among the school's tight ends with 68 career receptions and fourth all-time with 797 receiving yards.